whitecrow1027/VIS-TIR-Datasets/README.md

 # VIS-TIR Datasets
-A visible-light and thermal-infrared images datasets for dual-spectrum depth estimation
+A visible-light and thermal-infrared images datasets for dual-spectrum depth estimation in [paper](https://ieeexplore.ieee.org/document/10146199)

 You can download the dataset with [BaiduYun](https://pan.baidu.com/s/1nQt-e3wxJdfMEuafnE7cGQ?pwd=msdd)